North Country Food Bank, Inc. relies on financial donations to accomplish our work.

 Who We Are and What We Do

 North Country Food Bank, Inc. is a 501(c)3 nonprofit organization that was incorporated in 1983, and is located in Crookston, MN.
-The concept was simple – use surplus food product from the food industry to feed hungry people.
+The concept was simple – capture surplus food from the USDA, food manufacturers, grocery retail outlets and farmers to feed hungry people.
+We can capture donations that are too large for local agencies to handle.
 Today, North Country distributes food to over 230 charitable organizations on an annual basis.

 North Country is on the front lines of hunger relief on a local, statewide and national level.
-As the need for services continues to grow, North Country has established innovative programs to address the need, including: recovering surplus food from manufacturers and retailers; developing a program that provided for the acquisition and distribution of fresh produce; initiating programs that address childhood and senior hunger, and
+As hunger continues to grow, North Country has established innovative programs to address the need, including: recovering surplus food from manufacturers and retailers; developing a program that provided for the acquisition and distribution of fresh produce; initiating programs that address childhood and senior hunger, and

-This remarkable journey has been made possible by the generosity, compassion and commitment of many partners…food donors, volunteers, financial donors, and charitable feeding programs.
-In the future, North Country is committed to making a difference in the lives of the thousands of children, seniors and families who struggle with hunger, and committed to a hunger-free northwest and west central Minnesota
+This remarkable journey has been made possible by the generosity, compassion and commitment of our many partners.
+Check out our Partners & Affiliations page to read more about them.
+North Country continues its' commitment to making a difference in the lives of the thousands of children, seniors and families who struggle with hunger.
+We believe in a hunger-free Minnesota.